sanketgautam/WordBook/README.md

    No, we are fine, atleast for now.
 Actually difficulty of a word is a context-based concept.
 Let's consider an example to understand this better, consider two people, Elon & Steve, and
     - Elon feels that words like 'Tesla', 'HyperLoop' & 'Self-Driving Cars' are easy for him as he loves them and deals with them all the time.
     - On the other hands for Steve word 'Tesla' seems difficult to him, while term like "Apple" is easy for him.
     Hence, it's all about perpective and our domains of studies, surroundings and profession.
-For simplicity we have classified difficulty levels into three dom
+For simplicity we have classified difficulty levels into three domains.

    **Okay!
 I understand that so called "word-difficulty" concept, then what does WordBook is all about?**